pingcap/docs-tidb-operator/en/get-started.md

 ## Step 6: Destroy the TiDB cluster and the Kubernetes cluster

-Once you have finished testing, it is time to destroy the TiDB cluster and the Kubernetes cluster.
+After you finish testing, you can destroy the TiDB cluster and the Kubernetes cluster.

 ### Destroy the TiDB cluster